 Diversity and Inclusion

-Harris values the diverse ideas, perspectives, experiences, backgrounds and lifestyles in our workforce.
-Building, maintaining and expanding a globally inclusive culture is central to our organization's continuing success.
+Building, maintaining and expanding a globally inclusive culture is also central to our company’s continuing success.
+Harris values diverse ideas, perspectives, experiences, backgrounds and lifestyles in our workforce.
 We recognize that bringing a variety of backgrounds and perspectives to the table generates the innovation that fuels our growth.

 Preventing Human Trafficking

 Human trafficking is contrary to Harris values, and we do not engage in and will not willingly or knowingly assist in any human trafficking committed by any other party, including suppliers or business partners.